 - Add the red wine, cook it out for a minute or two and then top up with water.

 - Bring it to a gentle simmer and then put the lid on.

-- Put it in the oven for 3 hours.
-Don’t keep opening the lid to check it.
+- Put it in the oven for 3 hours and no peeking!

 - To make the best ever gravy, pour the remaining liquid into a saucepan and liquidise with a stick blender until silky smooth.
 Add a little hot water if it’s too thick, test the seasoning – it shouldn’t really need any though.